11 Tips on How and When to File an Amended Tax Return

-It's well past April 15.
-So, unless you applied for an extension, the stress and frustration of filing your federal tax return should be a distant memory by now.
-But what if you suddenly realize there's a mistake on your return or a new development that affects the amount of tax you should have paid?
+Everyone makes mistakes.
+And sometimes you don't even realize your errors until well after they're made.
+But what if you suddenly realize there's a mistake on a tax return that you filed months (or years) ago?
+Or what if there's a new development that affects the amount of tax you should have paid on a previous return?
 What do you do now?
 Whether the mistake or development is in your favor or the government's, filing an amended tax return is often the next step.

 If you do need to file an amended personal income tax return, you'll probably need to submit IRS Form 1040X, which is used to: